PLEASE NOTE: The secure form is for traffic offences, it is NOT for submitting footage of road traffic collisions or any other offences.

 Are there any time limits which I must adhere to?

 The types of offences that Operation Snap deals with generally have a 6 month time limit for prosecution.
-The police also have a strict legal obligation to inform the offending driver of the offence which they have committed usually within 14 days of that incident.
+In order to identify the driver committing the offence, police must also usually serve a Notice of Intended Prosecution to the registered keeper of the vehicle concerned within 14 days of the offence.
 Please make sure you have uploaded your submissions as soon as possible.
 Police can usually only continue with submissions that are received within 7 days of the incident.

 What if I have footage of other offences not covered by Operation Snap?

 If you have footage of any other types of offences that are not road traffic related and not covered by Operation Snap then it is suggested that you contact the relevant authority which generally tends to be the police or the local authority and provide them with the footage.
 Devon and Cornwall Police can be contacted via the 101 email form.

 The footage which you submit along with your statement will be stored securely on a cloud server.